 And this is what is wonderful about Facebook.
 You get to know people on a more personal level than you would with email.
 You can learn what their interest are, and see how they interact.
 I’ll get into more details about the tools in Facebook that actually make this possible later on.

-Right now, here’s a quick list of what makes Facebook the place to be right now.
+Right now, here’s a quick list of what makes Facebook the place to be right now.1.You can be yourself more, and still be professional.

 There are ways to say things on Facebook that aren’t exactly risqué, but that you wouldn’t put on your blog, either, due to audience conflicts or content compatibility issues.